kalessil/phpinspectionsea/README.md

 Php Inspections (EA Extended) is a Static Code Analysis tool for PHP, distributed as a PhpStorm plugin.

 Some facts about this project: https://www.openhub.net/p/phpinspectionsea

-To be tested:
-CompactArgumentsInspector.java (Inspection)
-MustReturnSpecifiedTypeStrategy.java (Inspection)

-PhpUnitTestsInspector.java (Inspection)
-AssertEmptyStrategy.java (Inspection)
-AssertNotEmptyStrategy.java (Inspection)
-AssertBoolInvertedStrategy.java (Inspection)

-ExceptionsAnnotatingAndHandlingInspector.java (QF)
-OneTimeUseVariablesInspector.java (QF)
-SenselessProxyMethodInspector.java (QF)
-SwitchContinuationInLoopInspector.java (QF)
-OpAssignShortSyntaxInspector.java (QF)
-ArraySearchUsedAsInArrayInspector.java (QF)
-IsNullFunctionUsageInspector.java (QF)
-NestedNotOperatorsInspector.java (QF)
-IfReturnReturnSimplificationInspector.java (QF)
-ImplicitMagicMethodCallInspector.java (QF, string cast) AmbiguousMemberInitializationInspector.java (QF)
-AssertInstanceOfStrategy.java (QF)
-AssertNotInstanceOfStrategy.java (QF)
-SubStrUsedAsArrayAccessInspector.java (QF)

 Inspections Lists (Type compatibility)
 ---